An annual prize of 250.000 € is instituted with name « Francqui Prize ». This amount can be adapted by the board of directors.

 The candidates have to be linked to a belgian academical institution (or equivalent*).
 From 2015, non Belgian people can be presented as candidates to the Francqui Prize if they fullfil following conditions :

-- They must be employed by a Belgian university (or equivalent*) since at least 10 years and must have a permanent position at the time of the presentation.
+- Candidates must be linked to a Belgian academic institution (or equivalent*) since at least 10 years and must be involved in a permanent contract (or equivalent) in the institution at the moment of the presentation.

 Biological and Medical Sciences

 A same candidate can be presented again only after 3 years.

 The following persons can present candidates to the Francqui Prize :

 a) Two people, undersigning in common, each of them full members being owner member, correspondant, honorary member or associate, of one of the following academies :

 - Académie Royale des Sciences, des Lettres et des Beaux-Arts de Belgique

 - Koninklijke Vlaamse Academie van België voor Wetenschappen en Kunsten